 Among the two, and throughout the season, the best time to do the Sandakphu trek is between September and November.
 This is when the weather is perfect, the crowd is less and everything is comparatively greener (right after the monsoon).

-The months of April to July are also good to do this trek but it can be quite crowded with accommodation and taxi prices being the highest.
+The months of April to July are also good for doing this trek but it can be quite crowded with accommodation and taxi prices being the highest.

-Another beautiful trek I recommend is: Panchachuli Base Camp Trek
+Another beautiful trek I recommend is: the Panchachuli Base Camp Trek

 Do you recommend this trek for beginners? ( By beginners I mean an extremely lazy woman who is clumsy and not very fit but she is interested to try) If not, could you recommend some other trek?